 Ein Tina (Ein Notera) water hike offers a loop trail.
 Here is an interactive map from israelhiking.osm.org.il where this trail is marked:

-There are two parking lots at Ein Tina (Ein Notera).
-One parking lot is close to road #918, and it is accessible to all vehicles.
+There are two parking lots.
+One parking lot is near road #918 and accessible to all vehicles.
 The second parking lot is near Ein Tina.
 And sometimes (depending on the weather), it can be reached only using an AWD car.

 Note: the green trail that leads to the waterfall is quite steep and not recommended for smaller children.
-So if you have younger children (less than six years old), you can start with the green trail, stop at any point, and return using the same way.
+So if you have younger children (under six years old), you can start with the green trail, stop at any point, and return the same way.

-In my case, my older daughter (who is ten years old) had no problem completing the hike.
+My older daughter (who is ten years old) had no problem completing the hike.
 And my younger daughter (who is less than two years old) sat in the backpack baby carrier.
-Walking with the backpack baby carrier was not that convenient due to low vegetation in some parts of the path, but it is doable.
+Walking with the backpack baby carrier was not that convenient due to the low vegetation in some parts of the path, but it was doable.

-You can visit Ein Tina only during the daytime.
+You can visit this nature reserve only during the daytime.
 Or as it is written in the following sign: “It is strictly prohibited to remain in reserve after dark.”

 Picnic and Barbeque

 The sign also answers several common questions.
-Lighting fire and setting up tents in Ein Tina is prohibited.
-However, there are picnic tables and dustbins at Ein Tina.
+Lighting fire and setting up tents in Ein Tina are prohibited.
+However, there are picnic tables and dustbins.

 The water at Ein Tina comes from a spring.
-Farmers use some part of that water, and the excess is streamed to the pipes.
+Farmers use part of that water, streaming the excess to the pipes.
 The waterfall at the top is an end of a tube.
 Sometimes, after dry winters, farmers may decide to close the pipe.
 Hence, I would advise having an alternative track or attraction for that scenario (use the interactive map above to find nearby attractions).

 Note: we visited in August 2021, and there was plenty of water.